Mississippi

 A. Voting

 Disenfranchisement occurs only upon conviction of one of the crimes listed in the Mississippi Constitution as disqualifying.
 See Miss.
 Const. art.
 12, § 241 (murder, rape, bribery, theft, arson, obtaining money or goods under false pretenses, perjury, forgery, embezzlement or bigamy).
 Most statutory offenses involving an unlawful taking of property are disqualifying.
 See Cotton v.
 Fordice, 157 F.3d 388 (5th Cir.
 1998).1 A recent change added voter fraud to the list of disenfranchising crimes.
-2021 Miss.
+H.B.
+451, 2021 Miss.
 Laws, ch.
 517. Drug crimes are not disqualifying.

 Only convictions obtained in Mississippi state courts are disqualifying.
 See Middleton v.
 Evers, 515 So.2d 940, 944 (Miss.
-1987) (disqualification not applicable if person was convicted in another state); Op.
+1987) (disqualification not applicable if a person was convicted in another state); Op.
 Miss.
-Atty.Gen.
-No. 2005-0193 (Wiggins, April 26, 2005).
+Atty.
+Gen. No. 2005-0193 (Wiggins, April 26, 2005).
 The Mississippi Attorney General’s office advises that only felony convictions are disqualifying.
 See McLaughlin v.
 City of Canton, 947 F.Supp.
 954 (S.D.
 Miss.
 1995) (misdemeanor “false pretenses” conviction does not constitute a conviction for fraud within the constitution, and is thereby not disqualifying; equal protection issues discussed in dicta).3

-B. Jury and Office
+B. Jury and office

 C. Firearms

 II.
-Pardon policy & practice
+Policy pardon & practice

 A. Authority